martin-hughes/js-time-service/README.md

 Largely because the native `Date` is a hot mess.
 This package came out of another (private) project of mine that used luxon extensively, so it uses a luxon-first philosophy.

-As for "why luxon instead of <insert favorite time package>?" - that's kind of arbitrary, but it's because it seems to be the best time/date manipulation package available for what **I, personally,** need to do.
+As for "why luxon instead of &lt;insert favorite time package&gt;?" - that's kind of arbitrary, but it's because it seems to be the best time/date manipulation package available for what **I, personally,** need to do.

 ## Examples